datahub-project/datahub/metadata-ingestion/docs/sources/sac/sac_pre.md

         env: PROD
 ```

-The key in the connection mapping is the technical name of the connection resp. its id.
+The key in the connection mapping dictionary represents the name of the connection created in SAP Analytics Cloud.

 ## Concept mapping